Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Introduction

-A substantial body of literature has focused on modeling connectedness in the time domain.
-The framework of \citet{DieboldYilmaz2009,DieboldYilmaz2014} uses forecast error variance decompositions from vector autoregressive (VAR) models to quantify spillovers in returns or volatilities, generating a network of interdependencies.
+A substantial body of literature has focused on {\em modeling connectedness in the time-domain}.
+The framework of \citet{DieboldYilmaz2009,DieboldYilmaz2014} uses forecast error variance decompositions from vector autoregressive (VAR) models to quantify spillovers, generating a network of interdependencies.
 High-dimensional extensions employ regularization techniques, such as Lasso, to identify sparse structures and isolate dominant channels of risk propagation \citep{Demirer2018}.
-While powerful, these approaches tend to aggregate dynamic behavior over time, masking the possibility that spillovers may operate differently over various time horizons.
-Recognizing this limitation, \citet{Barunik2018} proposed a spectral-domain connectedness framework that decomposes variance contributions across frequency bands.
-This enables a richer characterization of short-, medium-, and long-term dynamics in volatility transmission.
-Yet, the majority of connectedness studies, including spectral approaches, still operate under the assumption of vector-valued time series without explicitly modeling the network structure among the components.
-What remains underdeveloped is a modeling paradigm that directly incorporates known network topologies into the frequency-domain analysis of financial systems.
+While powerful, these approaches aggregate dynamic behavior over time, masking the possibility that spillovers may operate differently over various time-horizons.

-Beyond the specific application to finance, network time series data have gained growing attention across fields such as neuroscience, systems biology, and econometrics.
-In these contexts, measurements are collected at the nodes of a graph and evolve over time, leading to time-indexed observations constrained by a network topology.
-Such settings demand statistical models that jointly account for temporal and cross-nodal dependencies \citep{lauritzen1996,Friedman2007,Songsiri2009,Dahlhaus2000}.

-The Generalized Network Autoregressive (GNAR) model introduced by \citet{Knight2020} provides a flexible and interpretable framework for modeling time series on networks.
-Central to this development is the incorporation of both temporal and topological dependencies by regressing the time series at each node on past values from itself and its ($r$-edges away, also known as $r$-stage) neighbors.
-The GNAR model is particularly attractive in high-dimensional applications due to its capacity to impose sparsity through the network structure while maintaining scalability.
-In this context, recent developments have also provided much needed time-domain tools such as network (partial) autocorrelation measures \citep{nason2025}.

-What is currently missing from the current literature, and forms the focus of this work, is a frequency-domain modeling framework that naturally accounts for the network topology: here we respond to this challenge by defining and estimating the spectral density matrix for a GNAR process, thereby enabling the analysis of frequency-specific dependencies over the network via (partial) coherence measures.
-Unlike classical multivariate spectral techniques \citep{Brillinger1981,Brockwell1992,Shumway2017}, our approach for both parametric and nonparametric spectral estimation explicitly leverages network topology, allowing for richer interpretations of how signals propagate across nodes at different frequencies.

-Although related efforts exist \citep{Loukas2019} that propose a spectral framework based on joint time-vertex stationarity using tools from graph signal processing, these approaches rely on different structural assumptions.
-Specifically, they typically assume fixed graph Laplacians and restrict interactions to immediate neighbors.
-In contrast, the GNAR model accommodates more general $r$-stage neighborhood interactions, making it more suitable for capturing indirect dependencies and multi-step transmission effects.